eclipse-archived/ceylon-lang.org/documentation/tour/functions.md

 ## Representing the type of a function

 Ceylon is a (very) statically typed language.
-So if we're going to treat a function as a value, the very first question that arises is: what is the type of the function?
+So if we're going to treat a function as a value, the very first question that arises is: What is the type of the function?
 We need a way to encode the return type and parameter types of a function into the type system.
 Remember that Ceylon doesn't have "primitive" types.
 A strong design principle is that every type should be